SimenHellesund/colour/README.md

 # Colour
 A simple function for decorating strings with colour in python.

+Works in Linux and Mac terminals, and has been tested for Windows 10 command prompt.

 ## Install
 No installation needed, just check out the repository
 'git clone git@github.com:SimenHellesund/colour.git'